We have all been in a slump for 30 years. We didn’t even know it.

 Instead of guessing the words someone else attached to an object, what if you could do a purely visual search?
-What if you could just use as many words as you want to describe the image or video you are looking for, and be pretty certain you will get it?
+Perhaps there is a solution that allows you to use as many words as you want to describe the image or video you are looking for, and be pretty certain you will get it.
 What if your DAM “thinks” visually, just like you do?

 What does “purely visual search” mean?
 It means your DAM actually studies each picture and each clip in every video, and really comprehends the visual content.
 And more than that, it means your DAM understands what you are looking for, and the more words you use to describe a scene or a clip, the better it likes it.
 No more “exact word matches”.